Reviewed by: MyTaxRebate Team on 8 Mar 2026

 Claiming flat rate expenses starts with the correct occupation and the correct annual amount.
 In 2025, MyTaxRebate reviews the open years 2022, 2023, 2024, and 2025, checks whether the worker’s role fits the flat rate list, and then calculates the wider PAYE position before the claim goes to Revenue.
 That service-first approach is stronger than guessing from one job title or one year alone.
 These are allowances that reduce taxable income when the worker is in a qualifying occupation, so the claim has to be matched to the right role and to the open years from 2022 to 2025 before the likely refund value is estimated.

-What This Guide Covers
+What This Page Covers

-- ✓ What to check before a flat rate claim is filed
+- ✓What to check before a flat rate claim is filed

-- ✓ Why role matching matters
+- ✓Why role matching matters

-- ✓ Why all open years should be reviewed together
+- ✓Why all open years should be reviewed together

-- ✓ How flat rate fits the wider PAYE refund process
+- ✓How flat rate fits the wider PAYE refund process

-- ✓ How MyTaxRebate handles the claim
+- ✓How MyTaxRebate handles the claim

 Why Flat Rate Claims Start With the Occupation